-The main emphasis of the Integrated Industrial Development Strategy remains export-led industrialization and the attraction of foreign investments.
-The IIDS established the priority subsectors that were to serve as the nucleus of industrialization.
-These were agriculture and natural resources.
-Under agriculture, the aim was to beef up agricultural production and processing facilities for agricultural products.
+Tanzania Integrated Industrial Development Strategy (IIDS) 2025 for agricultural products.
 The focus was then to be on fertilizer and chemical production; agroprocessing of edible oils, cashew nuts, fruits, milk and dairy products, textiles, leather and leather goods.
 Under the resource-based sector were to be included domestic value-added for minerals, which would include smelting, refining and processing of minerals before they are exported and the exploitation of iron ore and coal reserves, which would lead to the development of the iron and steel industry and light industrial manufacturing.